Kidd Brewer Stadium: Current

 In 2009, the Kidd Brewer Stadium complex was completed prior to the home opener against McNeese State.
 Total seating capacity for 2009 was increased to 21,650 with the opening of the additional premium seating, which includes the 18 luxury suites and 500 club seats in the Yosef Club and Chancellor's Box areas.
 Prior to the 2011 season, temporary bleachers were installed behind the North Endzone.
 The additional 1,500 seats brought capacity to 23,150.
 The temporary section was further expanded prior to the 2012 season, which brought capacity to 24,050.
 2013 saw small ribbon boards installed on the stadium's east and west seating areas.

 In 2016, 2,500 seats were installed in the North end zone, replacing the previous bleachers, along with additional concession stands.
 This was done partly in preparation for a home game against the Miami Hurricanes.

 In 2017, plans were announced for a new video board and ribbon boards to be installed in August.
 The new board would be around three times as large as the former screen.
 The work was completed in time for the 2017 season.
 Along with the north end zone complex, 2020 also saw new FieldTurf installed and the hill behind the north end zone was regraded, bringing it closer to the field, as well as the removal of the track around the field.

 End zone expansion

 In 2018, App State approved a new north end zone expansion, replacing Owens Field House.
 The building adds around 1,000 seats to the stadium.
 It also accommodates a wide variety of athletics and academic uses.
 Construction started in 2019 and finished by the Spring of 2021.
 The North End Zone complex opened for the first home game of the 2021 season against Elon.

 Largest Attendance

+Concerts

+Kidd Brewer Stadium has hosted concerts by Appalachian State alumnus Luke Combs as well as Kenny Rogers, Kacey Musgraves, Jason Isbell, Darius Rucker, Lee Brice, and Little Big Town.